 In Defense of Julian Assange

-“This book shows why the Julian Assange case is one of the most important press freedom cases of this century or any other century.”
+“Shows why the Julian Assange case is one of the most important press freedom cases of this century or any other century.”

 —James C. Goodale, former Vice Chairman and General Counsel of The New York Times